wkhere/stackless/Doc/library/sqlite3.rst

 .. class:: Cursor

-   A SQLite database cursor has the following attributes and methods:
+   A :class:`Cursor` instance has the following attributes and methods.

 .. method:: Cursor.execute(sql, [parameters])